africanpilot/movie-fav/README.md

 # Introduction

 This project aims to create a ready to use tech stack with a focus on a development friendly environment.
 A single script entry point will allow one to transition between local, dev, test, and prod enviornments.
 The tech stack is meant to be for a monolithic application but some higher level microservices concepts are included in order to improve development time.
-General tech stack includes Apollo Graphql, Python, Reactjs, Docker/Docker compose, Postgresql.
+General tech stack includes Apollo Graphql, Python, Reactjs, Docker/Docker compose, Postgresql, and Redis.

 A working copy of the "Movie Fav" application can be found here https://www.moviefav.xyz